ChaoticBuilder/Ultrabell/README.md

 spongelover6996 on Discord for the Time Attack idea,

-xbciom also on Discord for future level ideas and music, (yeah amazing fork, the first 2 credits listed aren't even implemented yet lmao)
+xbciom also on Discord for future level ideas and music, (yeah amazing fork, the first 2 credits listed aren't even implemented yet lmao) also xbc thought of the cool fov visualizer in intense areas peak

 Kaze Emanuar, for making amazing videos on SM64 optimizations,